ConorDavison/ccwcreative/README.md

 * A seciton that allows past customers to leave reviews.
 * An interactive blog or newsletter.
 * A rating system for products.
+* User recieves email when they submit a custom request as well, instead of an alert from within the site.
+This gives the user a paper trail of the custom request.

 ### Structure
 * Top level -